ritwikthakar/Module-17-Credit-Risk/README.md

 - Compare two machine learning models that reduce bias, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier**.

 We will evaluate the performance of these models and make a recommendation on whether they should be used to predict credit risk.

+## Results (Balanced Accuracy Scores, Confusion Matrixes and Imbalanced Classification Reports)

+### RandomOverSampler model

+- The balanced accuracy score is 63.39%.
+- The high_risk precision is about 1% only with 60% sensitivity which makes a F1 of 2% only.
+- Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 67%.